Dynamical Variational Autoencoders: A Comprehensive Review: Conclusion

-As a conclusion on these experiments, we may say that in a practical application requiring the modeling of speech spectrograms, one should chose VRNN or SRNN.
-Also, at the light of the above results and associated discussion, we suspect that having an inference model that respects the true variable dependencies at inference time is very important for obtaining optimal performance.
-Of course, this is not always possible, since some applications require a causal inference model for online processing.
+In a practical application requiring the modeling of temporal data such as speech spectrograms or 3D human motion data, using either VRNN or SRNN seems a relevant choice, especially if autoregressive models can be used in the teacher-forcing mode.
+In addition, considering the above results and associated discussion, we suspect that having an inference model that respects the exact variable dependencies at inference time is important for obtaining the optimal performance.
+However, this is not always possible, as some applications require a causal inference model for online processing.
+Finally, in a practical application where only $\myz[1:T]$ needs to be transmitted, data resynthesis from $\myz[1:T]$ with an autoregressive model used in the generation mode was shown to be reasonably robust in our experiment with SRNN and speech data, provided that the model is fine-tuned in the generation mode (using here scheduled sampling).
+For 3D motion data, SRNN-GM was shown in our experiments to perform more poorly (with a limited gain over the vanilla VAE).

-We insist on the fact that the above ``model ranking'' is valid only for the presented experiments, which consist of pure analysis-resynthesis of speech spectrograms.
-For other tasks such as speech signal generation (from new values of the latent vectors) or speech signal transformation (with modification of the latent vectors), we cannot tell so far how the implemented models will behave.
-In particular, it is very difficult to know how much of the information about $\myx[1:T]$, and what kind of information, is encoded into $\myz[1:T]$, and in particular, we do not know about the ``disentanglement power'' of each model.
-And importantly, there is no clear methodology to address those issues, i.e., evaluate the generated data and the representation power of the latent variable.
-Those points will be rediscussed more extensively in Section~\ref{sec:discussion}.
-Experiments dedicated to illustrate them are clearly out of the scope of the present paper.
+The performance of some other models, in particular DKF, also seem to depend on the data type.
+We thus insist that the above ``model ranking'' is valid only for the presented experiments, which involve pure analysis-resynthesis of speech spectrograms or 3D human motion data.
+For data generation, we presented only a limited set of qualitative examples to illustrate the behavior of the models (evaluating the quality of generated data is still a very difficult problem and a hot topic of machine learning with generative model).
+For other tasks, such as signal/data transformation (with modification of the latent vectors between analysis and resynthesis), we do not know if our experimental results would generalize.
+In particular, it is difficult to know how much of the information contained in $\myx[1:T]$ is encoded into $\myz[1:T]$, or what ``features'' of $\myx[1:T]$ are encoded.
+In particular, in the presented experiments we did not investigate the disentanglement power of each model and how the disentangled latent dimensions can be interpreted as relevant factors of variation of the data (from a physical point of view for example).
+Also, we illustrated the posterior collapse problem but we did not proceed to a thorough quantitative investigation of this issue.
+These points will be further discussed in the next chapter.
+However, the experiments dedicated to illustrating them are beyond the scope of the present paper.